Insights from NEC: the CLEAR-LAC experience

 2. The intersection between evaluation and innovation is becoming more relevant: The number of presentations, especially from the host country, where evaluation strengthening efforts were applied in the science and technology sectors caught our attention.
 Additionally, many presentations introduced the opportunities (and risks) of using artificial intelligence in evaluations.
 We may need to monitor these trends closely.

-3. Incorporating Diverse Perspectives: Recognizing gender and vulnerable populations as active agents in shaping and refining evaluation processes is essential.
+3. Incorporating diverse perspectives: Recognizing gender and vulnerable populations as active agents in shaping and refining evaluation processes is essential.
 This inclusive approach can greatly enhance the relevance and impact of evaluation systems, ensuring they effectively address the needs and priorities of those most affected.